 Brown hamburger and onion in a large skillet.
 Drain grease off the meat.
 Add enchilada sauce and refried beans.
 Simmer for 5 minutes.
 Meanwhile, crush tortilla chips and grate cheese.

 Assemble casserole in a 9 by 13 pan.
 Start by layering half the bag of chips, followed by half the meat mixture and half the shredded cheese.
 Repeat the layers, ending with cheese on the top.
 Bake at 350 degrees for 20 minutes.

-I tend to use a little less hamburger (closer to a pound) in an effort to be more frugal with this recipe.
-You can also use less cheese (closer to 12 ounces) but my husband insists that the more cheese, the better!
-You can use Doritos instead of tortilla chips for some extra spice.
+I use a pound of hamburger but if you want a meatier casserole, you can add another 1/2 pound of meat.
+You can add more cheese (closer to 16 ounces) because my husband insists that the more cheese, the better!
+You can use colby cheese or cheddar cheese.
+I use both regularly.
+Finally, you can use Doritos instead of tortilla chips for some extra spice.

 Serve the casserole hot with sour cream and lettuce, or serve as is.
 Like I mentioned earlier, any leftovers that you may have will reheat nicely in the microwave.